RDCLder/Programming_Notes/Python_Notes/datastructures.md

   - Lists are mutable
     - Being mutable means non-static and changeable
     - Lists can be appended in multiple ways

-  - Lists can store the following elements:
+  - Lists can store different elements, including other lists
-    - Non-arrayed elements (e.g. numbers and strings)
-    - Lists

 - List Manipulations